-The successful candidates will take office on the day after the electoral officer gives their official notification of the result of the election.
-However, no person is permitted to act as a member of the Council before making a declaration.
-This declaration will be made at the inaugural meeting, which is expected to be held in late October or early November 2019.
-Elected members will be contacted by staff with the key dates.
+The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
+However, no person is permitted to act as a member of the council before making a declaration.
+This declaration will be made at the inaugural meeting, which is scheduled for 6:00pm, 26 October 2022.
+Newly elected members will be contacted by staff with the key dates.